Categories: Technology

 Dubbed “a low-tech solution for a high-tech problem,” Dutch company Guard From Above (GFA) is solving the pesky drone syndrome “by using these birds’ animal instincts” to “offer an effective solution to a new threat.”

-GFA COO and co-Founder, Ben de Keijzer said in press release, “I have had a passion for birds of prey since I was very young.
+GFA COO and co-Founder, Ben de Keijzer said in a press release, “I have had a passion for birds of prey since I was very young.
 Later, I made my passion my profession by becoming a bird handler.
 Two of the most impressive characteristics of birds of prey are their speed and their power.
 They use their strength and speed when they hunt: they are the masters of the air.
 By using our special training methods, we can teach them to intercept drones.”

 So far, GFA’s biggest client is the Dutch National Police, but they hinted at providing services for unnamed national and international governmental security agencies.